 In response to the Townsend Acts, the women of Massachusetts set themselves vigorously to the making of cotton and woolen fabrics in their homes, that there might be no sale for English goods.

 On the cold icy morning of December 13, 1774, Paul Revere headed out on a 60 mile gallop from Boston along the Old Bay Road through Ipswich to warn the citizens of Portsmouth that British troops may be landing.

-In 1774, the Town of Ipswich chose Captain Michael Farley, a tanner, as a delegate to the Provincial Congress of Massachusetts.
-Farley fought for the Continental Army and was appointed major-general of the Militia of Massachusetts in 1777.
-He is buried at the Old North Burying Ground beside his wife Elizabeth.
-His house was demolished in the 20th Century, replaced by a service station that is now the Richdale store.
+In 1774, the Town of Ipswich chose Michael Farley, a tanner, as a delegate to the Provincial Congress.
+He was appointed major-general of the Militia of Massachusetts in 1777.
+Farley is buried at the Old North Burying Ground beside his wife Elizabeth.
+The site of his home is now the Richdale store on Market St..

 A memorial sits in the intersection between the South Green and the site of the former South Congregational Church in Ipswich.
 It reads, “The expedition against Quebec, Benedict Arnold in command, Aaron Burr in the ranks, marched by this spot, September 15, 1775.”

 On June 10th, 1776, the men of Ipswich, in Town-meeting assembled, instructed their Representatives, that if the Continental Congress should for the safety of the said Colonies declare them Independent of the Kingdom of Great Britain, they will solemnly engage with their lives and Fortunes to support them in the Measure.

 On October 7, 1813, the keeper of the Ipswich jail was given orders by the President “to “receive into his custody and safely keep in dungeons, in the gaol aforesaid, 16 British prisoners of war” as hostages.